tpatterson1996/lcc-metadata-manual/order-process.md

-# Order Process
+# Product Entry Guidance: Order Process

+---

 The order process describes the steps necessary to order the product.

+---

-Available fields include:
+_Available fields include:_

 * **Fees**: Describes fees and terms for retrieving the resource.
 * **Planned Availability**: A date when the resource will be available.